DISINFECTANT VALIDATION

 4. Add 0.1 ml of any one culture into the test sample.

-5. Make the sample dilution in such a way that each contact time have two sets of samples.
+5. Make the sample dilution in such a way that each contact time has two sets of samples.

 7. After the specified contact time, filter the samples through a 0.45 m membrane.